Saturday August 22 / Silver Falls waterfall loop

 After-party

-Post-hike, we're grabbing food + drinks nearby.
-Details drop to RSVPs only the day before.
+Post-hike, we're grabbing food + drinks on the way back toward Silverton.
+Details TBD - RSVPs get the drop the day before.
 Pull up.

 I'M IN

-Bring water, wear comfortable shoes, and come with good energy.
+Bring water, trail shoes with grip, $10 for day-use parking, and good energy.
 First-timers are welcome.

 Good people / good views / good energy